nadasalem155/face_detector_with_boundaries/README.md

-# 👤 Face Detector with Boundaries
+# 👤 Face Detection with Boundaries

  A Python program that uses **OpenCV** and a **pre-trained Deep Learning model (ResNet10 SSD)** to detect faces from the webcam, draw **green boundaries** 🟩 around them,